How to unclog a toilet with dish soap is a new idea to us. We decided to test it out and see if it worked and if we would recommend it to our readers.

 How to Unclog A Toilet with Dish Soap

 Desperate times call for desperate measures.
-If you don’t have a toilet auger or a plunger and your toilet is clogged, what can you do?
+If you don’t have a toilet auger or a plunger and your toilet is clogged, reach for your dishsoap.
 You don’t want to spent a ton of money on emergency plumbing services, or call your friends randomly.
 One of the solution you might have come across in your internet search is using dish soap to make that clog slip right down the toilet.

 But, does it actually work or are you wasting your time and your dish soap?
 Let’s discuss.

 How to Unclog A Toilet with Dish Soap: Supplies

 You’re going to need 2 things to get your toilet unclogged with dish soap: very hot water and dish soap.

 How Long Does Dish Soap Take to Unclog a Toilet?